-As a school, we are working to achieve the Wellbeing Award for Schools (WAS).
-This award focuses on the metal health and wellbeing for pupils, parents and staff.
-We are committed to ensuring our whole school community keeps mental health and wellbeing as a high priority; knowing how to recognise signs and where to go to access support.
+We have been awarded the Wellbeing Award for Schools (WAS).
+The Wellbeing Award for Schools (WAS) focuses on the metal health and wellbeing for pupils, parents and staff.
+We are committed to ensuring our whole school community keeps mental health and wellbeing as a high priority; knowing how to recognise signs and where to go to access support

 Who should I contact?

 Your first port of call would always be your child’s class teacher.
-You can also talk to one of wellbeing Ambassadors who can be contacted via the main school email.
+You can also talk to one of our wellbeing warriors who can be contacted via the main school email.